Bentalizac/BallroomCompManager/rag/design/refactors/approved/type-system-unification.md

 Unify the dual type system by establishing a clear architecture where domain types are the canonical source of truth, with Zod schemas used exclusively for validation at API boundaries, not as separate type definitions.

 **Status:**
-- Approved - Under review of implementation
+- Approved - Under manual review of implementation

 **Owner:**
 - TBD